 The laboratories generally identified a high portion of the total number of species in the test samples.
 The mean skill of identifying species, genus and Qi score per laboratory is shown in Figure 6.
-Laboratory 1 to 3 got a mean Qi score of 96, 97 and 96, respectively.
-This is characterized as excellent taxonomic work.
+Laboratory 1 and 2 got a mean Qi score of 92.7 and 86.1 respectively.
+This is characterized as very good taxonomic work, taken into account the drying of part of the material in Laboratory 2.
 The biological intercalibration is important for harmonising biological material/databases and will be of high value in programmes where community analyses is in focus or where the ecological status should be stated.